 Keys to the Digital Kingdoms

-Credentials work as the keys to the digital kingdoms, if organizations are still in two minds about implementing the employee credential security, then the Verizon-2015-Data-Breach-Incident-Report needs to be studied carefully to make the decision-making ability clear.
+Credentials work as the keys to the digital kingdoms.
+If organizations are still in two minds about implementing the employee credential security.
+Verizon-2015-Data-Breach-Incident-Report needs to be studied carefully to make the decision-making ability clear.
 Half of the web-attacks in 2014 were by stealing the credentials and gaining access to the organization’s data (this is as per a report analyzing 80,000 security incidents and 2000 confirmed breaches of data).
 And the astonishing part in this is that 95% of the credential theft was made possible through the mobile device outside the company firewalls.

 - A contractor that federal agencies used to conduct background checks was the reason for the massive data breach at the U.S Office of Personnel Management.
-The credentials are the keys to the digital kingdoms and hackers were able to get the credentials through him needed to access the sensitive employee data held by the OPM.
+The credentials are the keys to the digital kingdoms, and hackers were able to get the credentials through him needed to access the sensitive employee data held by the OPM.

 - The network credentials stolen from an HVAC subcontractor who worked at several Target locations were responsible for the data breach at Target.

-- Now more and more organizations like Home Depot, CVS, and Costco have squarely laid the blame on third-party vendors as the culprits in data breaches and this may happen accidentally or intentionally.
+- Now more and more organizations like Home Depot, CVS, and Costco have squarely laid the blame on third-party vendors as the culprits in data breaches, and this may happen accidentally or intentionally.

-According to the Verizon reports, there is an uptick in the secondary attacks hence; very few industries escape the attention of criminal empires.
+According to the Verizon reports, there is an uptick in the secondary attacks; hence, very few industries escape the attention of criminal empires.
 And if you are thinking about a solution in the form of improved authentication with the second factor like a hardware token or mobile app, then you are heading in the right direction.
-We couldn’t agree more on it.
+We couldn’t agree more about it.

-Now, the question arises if the MFA really makes a difference.
-The answer is a sure yes.
-As per a Verizon report, the percentage of security breach incidents could have been stopped if the organizations had their MFA in place.
-Verizon identified 10 critical security protocols that will stop a confirmed attack on organizations if implemented.
+Now, the question arises if the MFA makes a difference.
+The answer is a sure, yes.
+As per a Verizon report, the percentage of security breach incidents could be stopped if the organizations had their MFA in place.
+Verizon identified ten critical security protocols that will prevent a confirmed attack on organizations if implemented.

-Security for credentials can be provided through IAM solutions, CASB solutions, SSO, MFA and federated identity solutions.
+Security for credentials can be provided through IAM solutions, CASB solutions, SSO, MFA, and federated identity solutions.
 The best step would be to search for an efficient third-party cloud security solution provider so that the company’s confidential data is never compromised.
-Don’t be a statistic or a fodder for the next breach report in Verizon.
+Don’t be a statistic or fodder for the next breach report in Verizon.
 Find your way out for the credential theft and implement the needed cloud data security solutions and win the battle against data attacks.